Your Calgary Home Service Pros

 • Ceiling height

-• Window orientation
+• Window orientation and size

 We strongly recommend having an HVAC specialist do a detailed load calculation to determine the needed AC cooling capacity.

-SEER: Energy Efficiency Rating For Air Conditioning
+SEER: Energy Efficiency Rating for Air Conditioning

 A SEER rating is often used as a measure of efficiency for air conditioning systems.
+SEER stands for Seasonal Energy Efficiency Ratio.

 The higher the SEER rating, the more energy-efficient the air conditioner is.